dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 I think it is a better thing to insert **Previous-Next Post link** after an article than **related**.
 If you are writing articles on or around only one topic then this is ideal since you always write related articles and if there is a process which has many parts in it and you are writing those parts in consecutive articles then also next and previous post links is the best choice.

-Here is the code how I implemented previous next links in my Jekyll blog.
+Here is the code how I have implemented previous next links in my Jekyll blog.
 {% highlight html %}
 <div class="Previous-next">
   {% raw %}{% if page.previous.url %}{% endraw %}